How to Calculate the Uncertainty of a Deadweight Primary Standard Machine

 Force = M x g / 9.80665 m/s2 (1 – d/ D)

-Where M = mass of weight, g = gravity at fixed location, d = air density, and D = material density
+Where M = mass of weight, g = gravity at a fixed location, d = air density, and D = material density

 The Expanded Uncertainty of the Deadweight Primary Standard machine is typically broken down to two main components.
 One will be the Uncertainty of the individual weights, the other will be the uncertainty of several weights when applied together in the deadweight machine to achieve a certain test point.